richardschoen/howtostuff/installmariadbonibmi.md

 /QOpenSys/pkgs/bin/mysqladmin -u root password yournewpassword
 ```

-# Stopping the MariaDB server job -mysqld
+# Stopping the MariaDB server job - mysqld

 The following command can be used from any bash session to stop the server.
-Make sure to specify your user and password when shutting down the server
+Make sure to specify your root user and yourpassword when shutting down the server
 ```
-/QOpenSys/pkgs/bin/mysqladmin  --no-defaults --user=root --password=password shutdown
+/QOpenSys/pkgs/bin/mysqladmin  --no-defaults --user=root --password=yourpassword shutdown
 ```

 # Checking for active MariadDB server instance